 Why do Stocks Split?

-• Greater liquidity: The larger the number of shares that exist in the market, the greater the potential for liquidity.
+- Greater liquidity: The larger the number of shares that exist in the market, the greater the potential for liquidity.
 More shares can mean more transactions and more money changing hands.

 How many Times can a Stock Split?

 Theoretically, infinitely.
 Companies can split their stocks as many times as they wish.
-For example, between 1987–2003, tech giant Microsoft split its stock nine times.
+For example, between 1987–2003, tech giant Microsoft (MSFT) split its stock nine times.
 However, since there is paperwork and bureaucracy involved, companies will most likely only split stocks when they feel it is a good and timely decision for their business.

-Sometimes a stock split can influence an entire index.
-For example, the weighting within the DJ30 index is calculated based on share price.
+For example, the weighting within the Dow Jones Index (DJ30) is calculated based on share price.
 This means that if a stock splits, its proportional part of the index will diminish significantly.
 For example, Apple’s 2020 stock split changed it from being the top weighted stock within the DJ30 all the way down to number 16.

 How does a Stock Split Impact Share Price?